pad

 All tax-exempt non-profits are public charities.
 Some tax exempts are public charities, typically those with a broad base of financial support, as well as churches, schools, hospitals, and organizations that support other public charities.
 Other tax-exempt nonprofits are private foundations.
 Different IRS tax rules apply to each type of tax exempt organization, with the preference being for public charity status, if available.

 I don't need an attorney to establish a non-profit.
 Technically true, of course, but most will find the process challenging and not worth their time to get up to speed on the process and applicable laws.
 Mistakes and missed steps are common in this area for do-it-yourselfers, who may tend to underestimate the amount of work and complexity involved.
+While there is likely one out there somewhere, this office has yet to see a for-profit corporation or LLC that was set up optimally without the assistance of an attorney (a "one-step" process), let alone a tax-exempt non-profit (a "two-step" process: incorporation, followed by tax-exemption application).

 I can earn a lot of money by starting my own non-profit corporation.
 Non-profits are subject to numerous federal, state, and local laws, regulations, and restrictions.
-The most basic principle of non-profit is right in their name - they are not for profit in the sense that they cannot be owned or sold by, or operated for the benefit of, an individual, group of individuals, or regular (for profit) corporation.
+The most basic principle of non-profits is contained in their name - they are not for profit in the sense that they cannot be owned or sold by, or operated for the benefit of, an individual, group of individuals, or regular (for profit) corporation or LLC.
 Doing so constitutes fraud that various governmental agencies are always on the lookout for.
 If you establish a non-profit, you may be able to serve on the board of directors and may possibly be employed by the non-profit; however, your compensation must be reasonable in relation to the number of hours you work for the non-profit, the type of work, your skill level, experience, and training in performing such job tasks.

 In general, the more control and the more pay or benefits the founders or any small group of individuals are receiving from a particular non-profit entity, the more difficulty that entity is going to have obtaining and maintaining tax-exempt status.
 In sum, a non-profit is a way to provide for others and for the community at large, not a road to riches for its founders.
 Those who work for non-profits, whether they are founders, board members, or otherwise, generally make less than they could make working for a profit corporation.